-- 4 Repeat at the other end, PULLING THE POLYTHENE AS TIGHT AS POSSIBLE. - 5 Starting at the centre of one side, batten the polythene to the base rail.
+- 5 Repeat at the other end, PULLING THE POLYTHENE AS TIGHT AS POSSIBLE. - 6 Starting at the centre of one side, batten the polythene to the base rail.
 Hold the batten under the edge of the polythene and carefully cut the polythene in line with the ends of the batten to create a flap, up to the bottom edge of the base rail.

-- 6 Roll the batten into the polythene up to the rebate and nail the batten to the base rail with 50mm long nails, approximately 7 nails per batten. - 7 Do the same at the opposite side of the polytunnel but try to tension the polythene by levering the edge of the batten against the rebate. - 8 Continue towards each end of the polytunnel, alternating between each side.
+- 7 Roll the batten into the polythene up to the rebate and nail the batten to the base rail with 50mm long nails, at about 15cm apart. - 8 Do the same at the opposite side of the polytunnel but try to tension the polythene by levering the edge of the batten against the rebate. - 9 Continue towards each end of the polytunnel, alternating between each side.

-- 9 Continue around the corners, pulling the polythene towards to doorway. - 10 Now fix the polythene to the door posts.
+- 10 Continue around the corners, pulling the polythene towards to doorway. - 11 Now fix the polythene to the door posts.
 The polythene is pulled into the doorway and pleated.
 Trap the polythene behind the batten as you nail the batten into the rebate.
-Use 50mm long nails at approximately 10cm apart.
+Use approximately 20 nails 50mm long per batten.

 Tip!
 Fold the pleats "downwards" so that they don't collect rainwater.
+Lots of small pleats are better than a few big pleats.